Western officials: Niger junta warned they'd kill deposed president after any military intervention

 On Wednesday, a Nigerian delegation led by the former Emir of Kano, Khalifa Muhammad Sanusi, met the junta’s leader, Gen. Abdourahmane Tchiani.
 The former emir was one of few people allowed to meet Tchiani.

-Acting U.S. Deputy Secretary of State Victoria Nuland met with the coup leaders earlier this week but was denied access to both Tchiani and Bazoum.
+When Nuland met with the coup leaders earlier this week, she was denied access to both Tchiani and Bazoum.
 A separate delegation comprised of ECOWAS, the United Nations and the African Union was barred from coming at all.

 West Africa's regional bloc has failed to stem past coups throughout the region.
 Niger is the fourth country in the 15-member state bloc to have experienced a coup in the last three years.